StackVista/stackstate-docs/stackpacks/integrations/aws/aws-legacy.md

 ## Troubleshooting

-Troubleshooting steps can be found in the StackState support Knowledge base guide to [troubleshoot the StackState AWS StackPack](https://support.stackstate.com/hc/en-us/articles/360016959719-Troubleshooting-StackState-AWS-StackPack).
+Troubleshooting steps can be found in the StackState support Knowledge base guide to [troubleshoot the StackState AWS (Legacy) StackPack](https://support.stackstate.com/hc/en-us/articles/360016959719-Troubleshooting-StackState-AWS-Legacy-StackPack).

 ## Uninstall